 An effective mathematics curriculum begins with the premise that all children are powerful mathematics learners irrespective of age and ability.
 However, it is when children have numerous opportunities to see themselves as powerful and competent mathematical learners that the curriculum can justly be called effective.

+Early years education plays a crucial role in the development of infants’, toddlers’, and young children’s mathematical proficiency because it is the time when attitudes towards mathematics are formed.
 Positive attitudes are more likely when children’s mathematical learning begins as informal and intuitive learning, influenced by the culture and experiences they are growing up in.

 People, places, and things provide the food or soil that surrounds the seed.
 These include kaiako pedagogy, kaiako content knowledge, family/whānau knowledge, and resources.
 These interact with the children’s interests to foster particular mathematical learning.

-Laissez faire approaches and fond notions that “maths is everywhere” and therefore does not require kaiako planning or involvement, may limit development.
-At the same time, as with learning to read, there is a danger that inappropriate practice might raise the achievement of particular skills in the short term, but lead to negative attitudes that are detrimental to enjoyment and progress in the long term.
+Kaiako responses shape the development of mathematics in particular ways.
+Laissez faire approaches and fond notions that “maths is everywhere” (and therefore does not require kaiako planning or involvement) may limit development.
+On the other hand, very structured, teacher-directed practices might raise the achievement of particular skills in the short term, but lead to negative attitudes that are detrimental to enjoyment and progress in the long term.

 Mathematics through Manaakitanga

 Bluff kindergarten was involved in Ministry of Education-funded professional development.
 In this video kaiako and whānau from the kindergarten share their story about a mathematical resource they developed and the outcomes for their community engaging with this resource.

 This is a useful foundation for considering and discussing a Te Ao Māori worldview in relation to mathematics in early learning services.
 It also contains examples of practice, some of which link well to promoting mathematical thinking and learning.